jess-of-the-woods/data-visualisation/notes.md

 Notes:

--[ ] get all tweets from a user, graph by hashtag
+- [ ] get all tweets from a user, graph by hashtag
--[ ] recursive search for each associated hashtag, display outer ring w/ hover labels for each associated 'sub' hashtag..?
+- [ ] 1 layer deep recursive search for each associated hashtag, display outer ring w/ hover labels for each associated 'sub' hashtag..?
+- [ ] make searches case-insensitive